-The Town shall designate an SMP Administrator, which shall be the Mayor or his or her designee.
+The City shall designate an SMP Administrator, which shall be the Palouse Mayor or his or her designee.
 The SMP Administrator is hereby vested with the authority to:

-- 1. Administrate this SMP. - 2.
-Grant or deny exemptions from Shoreline Substantial Development Permit requirements of this SMP. - 3.
+1. Administrate this SMP.

+- 2. Grant or deny exemptions from Shoreline Substantial Development Permit requirements of this SMP. - 3.
 To grant, grant with conditions, or deny Shoreline Substantial Development Permits and time extensions to shoreline permits and their revisions. - 4.
 Make field inspections as needed, and prepare or require reports on shoreline permit applications. - 5.
-Make written recommendations to the Planning Commission and Town Council as appropriate.
-The SMP Administrator shall make recommendations to the Town Council regarding Shoreline Variances and Shoreline Conditional Use Permits.
-The SMP Administrator shall recommend SMP amendments to the Planning Commission and Town Council. - 6.
+Make written recommendations to the Board of Adjustment, Planning Commission and City Council as appropriate.
+The SMP Administrator shall make recommendations to the Board of Adjustment regarding Shoreline Variances and Shoreline Conditional Use Permits.
+The SMP Administrator shall recommend SMP amendments to the Planning Commission and City Council. - 6.
 Advise interested persons and prospective applicants as to the administrative procedures and related components of this SMP. - 7.
-Determine and collect fees for all necessary permits as provided in Town ordinances or resolutions.
-The determination of which fees are required shall be established by resolution of the Town Council. - 8.
-Make administrative decisions and interpretations of the policies and regulations of this SMP and the SMA.
+Determine and collect fees for all necessary permits as provided in City ordinances or resolutions.
+The determination of which fees are required shall be established by resolution of the City Council. - 8.
+Make administrative decisions and interpretations of the policies and regulations of this SMP and the SMA. - B. SEPA

-B. SEPA

 The responsible SEPA official or his/her designee is authorized to conduct environmental review of all use and development activities subject to this SMP, pursuant to WAC 197-11 and RCW 43.21(C).
-The responsible official is designated in accordance with the Rosalia Municipal Code.
+The responsible official is designated in accordance with the Palouse Municipal Code.